Media, entertainment & sports

 5. Protection of Business Data and Internal Systems

-The media, entertainment, and sports sector utilizes a wide range of internal systems for business operations, including production planning, customer relationship management (CRM), and financial administration.
-Securing these internal systems against internal and external threats is a significant challenge.
+Media, entertainment, and sports organizations rely on internal systems for production management, customer relationship management (CRM), financial administration, and operational coordination.
+Safeguarding these systems from internal and external threats is a critical challenge.

 6. Regulatory Compliance and Adherence